Bold-writer/SDLC/README.md

 # SDLC
- Explains the process of SDLC cycle
+ Explains the process of SDLC